West Coast Marines are first to try out new Amphibious Combat Vehicle to replace legacy AAV

 Sorrell, a platoon sergeant with the 3rd Assault Amphibian Battalion who deployed twice to Iraq with the AAVs, was among a company of Marines selected to evaluate and test the new vehicle at Marine Air Ground Combat Center Twentynine Palms and then Camp Pendeleton.

-The ACV, like the AAV it is replacing, will be the Marine Corps' main transport for getting troops from ship to shore and even across varied terrain once it has landed.
+The ACV, like the AAV it is replacing, will be the Marine Corps' main transport for getting troops from ship to shore and across varied terrain once it has stormed ashore.

 "It's a long time coming," said Sorrell, an assistant operations chief.
 "The AAV is a Marine Corps legacy and I'm proud to be part of that and it will always be in my heart.
 But, there's a need for the Marine Corps to have something new.